AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/workfront-testing-environments/wf-preview-sandbox-environment.md

 1. Navigate to this URL: `https://companyname.preview.workfront.com/`.

-   If you are an EMEA customer and your account is on Cluster 4, see the section [Accessing the Preview Sandbox for Accounts on Cluster 4 (EMEA Accounts)](#accessing-the-preview-sandbox-for-accounts-on-cluster-4-emea-accounts) in this article.
+   If you are an EMEA customer and your account is on Cluster 4, see the section Accessing the Preview Sandbox for Accounts on Cluster 4 (EMEA Accounts) below.

 1. Log in using your Preview credentials.

+   >[!TIP]
+   >
-   Your Preview credentials should be the same as your production credentials, unless you changed them in Production after the Preview refresh happened.
+   >Your Preview credentials should be the same as your production credentials, unless you changed them in Production after the Preview refresh happened.
 The logins are synchronized only when a refresh occurs.
 They do not synchronize automatically.

 #### Accessing the Preview Sandbox for Accounts on Cluster 4 (EMEA Accounts) {#accessing-the-preview-sandbox-for-accounts-on-cluster-4-emea-accounts}